mkartik/EDA_4chan/README.md

 ```

 ## Generate Dataset
-Generate the dataset for the required 4chan channels using
+Generate the dataset for the required 4chan channels by fetching posts/comments

 ```jupyter notebook data_generate.ipynb ```